domfarolino/legacy/README.md

 # legacy

 This repo is home to old code.
-It currently contains my old website, written in php and other things I no longer use.
+It currently contain two old versions of website, written in php and angular respectively.